Living in Belgium as an expat

 Living in Belgium comes with a significant cost, and the good life in Belgium incurs a high cost of living.
 This means that expats need to be prepared for higher expenses in various aspects of their daily lives.
 From housing and transport to groceries and entertainment, the prices tend to be steeper than in many other countries.

-Expat families and children in Belgium
+Education and Schooling in Belgium

-With one of the world's highest living standards and excellent quality of life, expats moving to Belgium with children can take full advantage of its housing, healthcare, education and infrastructure.
 Belgium has a high-quality public transport system and a highly developed and incredibly dense motorway network, which links it with other European routes and facilitates access to neighbouring countries.
+In a few hours by train, you could be in Paris, London, or Amsterdam.

 Climate in Belgium